The Roles of Higher Education in Competitiveness and Global Productivity

 Peter A. Gold, Esq.Principal, TheGoldGroup LLC

-Peter A. Gold, Esquire is the founder and president of TheGoldGroup, LLC.
-Principally through identifying and combining “high value” stakeholders in project centered collaborations, TheGoldGroup, LLC (www.thegoldgrp.com) assists its clients to obtain their individual objectives better, quicker and in a more cost effective and efficient manner than they could acting alone.
+Peter A. Gold, Esquire is the founder and president of TheGoldGroup, LLC ( www.thegoldgrp.com).
+The consultancy brings businesses, colleges and universities, governments and not-for-profits together to create value, seize new opportunities, leverage assets, and reduce exposure to the risks created by today’s global economy principally through identifying “high value” initiatives and stakeholders in new institutes, centers of excellence and other initiatives.
+TheGoldGroup, LLC assists its clients to obtain their individual objectives better, quicker and in a more cost effective and efficient manner.

 Mark HeppenstallChief Investment Officer, Penn Mutual Asset Management